natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-47D%20(Germany).md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

-* 9.5 mm steel behind pilot
+* 9.5 mm steel behind the pilot
 * 9.5 mm steel underneath the windshield
-* 38 mm bulletproof glass in front of pilot
+* 38 mm bulletproof glass in front of the pilot
-* 2 self-sealing fuel tanks (1 below pilot, 1 in front of pilot)
+* 2 self-sealing fuel tanks (1 below the pilot, 1 in front of the pilot)

 === Modifications and economy ===
 {{Specs-Economy}}